-Public funding fraud can involve individuals, companies, charities or criminal gangs who make fraudulent applications for grants or public funding (also called Legal Aid) which they are not entitled to.
+Public funding fraud involves individuals, companies, charities or criminal gangs who make fraudulent applications for grants or public funding (also called Legal Aid) which they are not entitled to.

-Sometimes people can apply for funding and make errors in their applications leading to an allegation of fraudulently claiming public funding, however.
+Sometimes people can apply for funding and make errors in their applications leading to an allegation of fraudulently claiming public funding.

-In cases where there is a joint application for public funding, several parties or one party may face allegations or charges of conspiracy to defraud.
+In cases where there is a joint application for public funding, several parties may face allegations or charges of conspiracy to defraud.

 It is vital to seek expert legal advice from a specialist fraud solicitor as soon as an allegation of fraudulently claiming public funding is made.

-Duncan Lewis fraud solicitors are leading providers of Legal Aid and can advise on allegations involving fraudulently obtaining public funding at any stage – and even before interview under caution, or if an individual in receipt of Legal Aid fears they might face allegations of Legal Aid fraud.
+Duncan Lewis fraud solicitors can advise on allegations involving fraudulently obtaining public funding at any stage and even before interview under caution, or if an individual in receipt of Legal Aid fears they might face allegations of Legal Aid fraud.

-Duncan Lewis fraud solicitors offer clients clear advice on charges relating to public funding fraud – and will always act in a client’s best interests.
+Our fraud solicitors offer clients clear advice on charges relating to public funding fraud, and will always act in a client’s best interests.

-Duncan Lewis fraud solicitors have acknowledged expertise in case building based on a sound knowledge of the criminal justice system – and the ability to assemble compelling evidence and documentation in public funding fraud cases.
+Our fraud solicitors have acknowledged expertise in case building based on a sound knowledge of the criminal justice system and the ability to assemble compelling evidence and documentation in public funding fraud cases.

-Duncan Lewis represents clients at Police Stations, Magistrates’ Courts, Crown Courts, and at Appeal Courts such as the Court of Appeal – and has highly experienced Higher Court Advocates with a background in conducting serious fraud cases.
+Our lawyers are able to represent clients at police stations, Magistrates’ Courts, Crown Courts, and the Court of Appeal.
+The team also includes highly experienced Higher Court Advocates with a background in conducting serious fraud cases.

-There are Duncan Lewis offices nationwide across England and Wales – and a fraud lawyer from Duncan Lewis can usually reach a client at a police station or court within 45 minutes to advise on charges relating to fraudulently obtaining public funding.
+There are Duncan Lewis offices across England and Wales and our fraud lawyers can usually reach a client at a police station or court within 45 minutes to advise on charges relating to fraudulently obtaining public funding.

-We aim for the best possible outcome for clients facing fraud charges – call Duncan Lewis any time on 020 7923 4020 for expert legal advice on public funding fraud or Legal Aid fraud.
+We aim for the best possible outcome for clients facing fraud charges.
+Call us during office hours on 0333 772 0409 for expert legal advice on public funding fraud or Legal Aid fraud.

-Duncan Lewis advises clients who are facing fraud charges – or who may be interviewed in relation to public funding fraud allegations – to contact us as soon as possible.
+We advise clients who are facing fraud charges, or who may be interviewed in relation to public funding fraud allegations, to contact us as soon as possible.

-Duncan Lewis fraud solicitors can advise even before a charge for fraudulently obtaining public funding is brought – and a solicitor from our specialist fraud department can attend a police station fraud interview conducted by the police, Serious Fraud Office or HM Revenue and Customs.
+Our fraud solicitors can advise even before a charge for fraudulently obtaining public funding is brought, and a solicitor from our specialist fraud department can attend a police station fraud interview conducted by the police, Serious Fraud Office or HMRC.

-In some criminal cases, after the event insurance may be an option and Duncan Lewis will advise on an appropriate level of insurance to cover the potential costs of defending a criminal case and to pay any costs imposed by the court.
+In some criminal cases, ‘after the event’ (ATE) insurance may be an option and our lawyers will advise on an appropriate level of insurance to cover the potential costs of defending a criminal case and to pay any costs imposed by the court.